jonas-lundahl/react-vite-prettier/README.md

 ### Line Separators

-To avoid false positives in commit diffs when formatting files, a consistent line endings are used.
+To avoid false positives in commit diffs when formatting files, consistent line endings are used.

 Found in `Editor > Code Style`.